29 Secrets Your Houseplants Would Tell You If They Could

 Don’t overheat your house

 Your plants won’t like it!
 The ideal temperature for houseplants is between 55˚ and 70˚F. Cooler temperatures are always better than hotter.
+Don’t have a green thumb but still want plants in your home?
+These fake plants will bring any room to life.

 Going on vacation?